Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Working with leverage
 ~~~~~~~~~~~~~~~~~~~~~

-By default all positions traded will be long positions.
+By default, all traded positions will be long positions.
 You can allow
+allocations in short positions (where assets are borrowed and sold with
+the intention of repurchasing them later at a lower price)
-allocations in short positions by defining a nonzero limit on the total short
+by defining a nonzero limit on the total short
+allocations via the keyword parameter ``max_total_short``.
-allocations.
-For example, to allow short selling up to 30% of the
+For example, to allow short positions to take up to 30% of the
-portfolio value, you can do:
+portfolio value (130-30 strategy), you can do:

 .. testcode:: mod